RateMyApp/Docs/README.md

 5. Should be able to read comments of authorized users

 ## AUTHORIZED USER REQUIREMENTS
-1. Should be able to make comments
+1. Should be able to make comments:

-a. when making a comment, should be able to input school and course code
+* when making a comment, should be able to input school and course code

-b. when making a comment, should be able to give a difficulty score of the course.
+* when making a comment, should be able to give a difficulty score of the course.

-c. when making a comment, he/she should be able to write a comment on experience with the course
+* when making a comment, he/she should be able to write a comment on experience with the course

-d. when making a comment, he/she should be able to give an overall score for that course.
+* when making a comment, he/she should be able to give an overall score for that course.

-e. when making a comment, he/she should be able to add the professor that taught the course.
+* when making a comment, he/she should be able to add the professor that taught the course.

-## ADMIN REQUIREMNETS
+## ADMIN REQUIREMENTS
 1. Should be able to add a school to the list of school